Malavika Wales

-Malavika Wales is an Indian actress and classical dancer.
-She is from a Malayali family from Thrissur.
-She made her acting debut in Malarvaadi Arts Club.
+Malavika Wales is an Indian actress.
+She made her acting debut in Malarvaadi Arts Club (2010).

-Personal life

-Malavika was born to late P. G. Wales and Sudina Wales at Thrissur.
-She has an elder brother, Mithun Wales.
-She did her schooling at Hari Sri Vidya Nidhi School, Thrissur and later went to Anupam Kher's actor preparation, in Mumbai to do a diploma in acting.
-She did her BA in English literature at the IGNOU.

-Malavika started learning dance when she was 6 years old and had her Arangettam at Guruvayur Sreekrishna Temple three years later.
-She has learned under maestros such as Kalamandalam Kshemavathy and Kalamandalam Prasanna Unni.
-She is trained in Bharatanatyam, Mohiniyattom and Kuchipudi.

 Career

 She participated at the Miss Kerala contest in 2009.
 At age 17, she was the youngest contestant that year.
 She made it till the third round and was adjudged ‘Miss Beautiful Eyes’ at the contest.
 Later, Vineeth Sreenivasan saw her photos and auditioned her for a role in Malarvaadi Arts Club.